 A window will then be opened, initiating the voting process:

-- To cast a vote, voters must first identify themselves.
-The voter can either do this with their Facebook account or by verifying their email address.
-Here you can see what the window will look like in both these cases:
+1. To cast a vote, voters must first identify themselves by verifying their email address.
+Here you can see what the window will look like:

 In addition, you can display extra buttons in this same window encouraging voters to follow you on social networks.
 You can set up this feature in the “My Networks” module.
 This option can be activated and will always be an optional step for the voter.
 It looks like this:

-Voters who have had their email address verified, or who have logged in with Facebook, will be shown the “Thank You” window.
+Upon verifying the email address they will be shown the confirmation window.
 You can customize the text in this window to give voters the chance to share the participation they voted for.

 The voting feature comes preconfigured with standard values which will work for the majority of contests.
 These are:

 1. Make entries votable.
 By default, contests come preconfigured with the option to vote for the entries.
 If you don’t want users to be able to vote, you should disable this option.